intel-retail/automated-vending/docs_src/phases/phase1.md

   "error": false
 }
 ```

 </details>

 **That's it!** The cooler has been populated with inventory, and the audit log and inventory both show evidence of this.

-### 2. Purchase from the cooler as a Customer
+### 2. Purchase from the cooler as a customer

 Now that the cooler's inventory has been stocked, we can simulate a customer swiping their card and removing one or more items from the cooler for purchase.
 The same time-sensitive disclaimers from the stocking simulation (which was done earlier in this walkthrough) apply here as well, so please review the [Stock the Cooler with Inventory](#Stock-the-cooler-with-Inventory) section if you have not done so yet.

 !!! warning
     If you have not already populated the inventory as described in the [Stock the Cooler with Inventory](#Stock-the-Cooler-with-Inventory) section, do not proceed.
-The mocked inferencing service follows a specific sequence for changes in inventory.
+The inferencing service follows a specific sequence for changes in inventory.
 The first transaction in the sequence is always a _gain_ of inventory, corresponding to the stocker adding items to inventory.
 The following transactions are _removal_ of inventory, corresponding to customers _taking_ items from inventory.

     If you mess up, you should start fresh.
 Run the command `make down && make clean-docker && make run` to scrub the Automated Checkout data and containers, wait approximately one minute after all services have started, and begin again.
 This scenario relies on the stocking scenario in phase 1 - if the stocking scenario is skipped, it is still OK, but the randomized sequence of transactions will yield inventory/audit log/ledger changes that differ from the expected examples shown throughout this scenario.